Course enrolment FAQs for students

 When can I enrol in my courses?

 Typically, course enrolment is scheduled for early summer.
-Once enrolment dates are finalized, the Office of the Registrar will notify students via email and e-letter.
+Once enrolment dates are finalized, they will be posted on the Academic Schedule.

 Your enrolment e-letter in your MyNAIT portal will include instructions for how to enrol.